rspencer01/dent/README.md

 __starting_scene__ = MainScene
 ```

 The items in `shaders/` are the GLSL shaders you will use to render your game.
-Take a look at the pong project above for a very simple one.
+Dent provides some builtin shaders, but take a look at the pong project above
+for a very simple one.

 All of the logic will reside in `MainScene.py`.
 For example: